craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Classes/Custom Class - Blood Hunter.md

 ## Blood Curses
 ##### Curse of the Warrior
 As a bonus action, choose a creature you have already made an Attack against this turn.
 Then, make an Attack roll against that creature.
 You may use this *blood curse* a number of times equal to the maximum value of your *hemocraft die*.
-You regain the uses of this feature after a long rest.
+Invoking this *blood curse* does not expend a use of your **Blood Maledict**.
+You regain the uses of this *blood curse* after a long rest.

 *Amplify*.
 You may choose any creature instead.